anju-pandey/cyclistic-bike-share-analysis/README.md

 We are going to **perform our analysis using the attributes below** to check how annual members are different than casual riders.

-Age: Is there dominant age group who either prefers to be member or casual rider?
+<b>Age:</b> Is there dominant age group who either prefers to be member or casual rider?

-Gender: is there specific gender who is opting for annual membership than being casual rider or vice versa?
+<b>Gender:</b> is there specific gender who is opting for annual membership than being casual rider or vice versa?

-Trip Duration: is trip duration the deciding factor for either being member or casual rider?
+<b>Trip Duration:</b> is trip duration the deciding factor for either being member or casual rider?

-Weekday: is the day of week of journey differentiating the users?
+<b>Weekday:</b> is the day of week of journey differentiating the users?